ADiEmme/GRephraser/README.md

 - The app runs in the system tray (bottom right of your Windows taskbar).
 - Right-click the tray icon to access the menu:
   - **Settings**: Opens a window with two tabs:
-    - **General**: (currently empty)
+    - **General**: Contains a checkbox labeled 'Start this application automatically at Windows startup'.
     - **Parameters**: Set your OpenAI API Key, API URL, and the prompt used for rephrasing.
 These are saved to `settings.json` and used for all requests.
   - **Exit**: Closes the app.
 - Select text anywhere in Windows (minimum 100 characters).
 - Click the floating button or use the hotkey to rephrase.
-- The overlay appears with the rephrased text, which you can click to copy.
+- The overlay appears with the rephrased text, which you can click anywhere in the green area to copy.
+- **Instruction:** At the bottom of the green window, you'll see:
+  `(Click on the green area to copy the text in your clipboard and paste it later).`

 ## Settings
 - Settings are stored in `settings.json` in the app directory.
 - You can change the API key, API URL, and prompt at any time via the Settings window.
+- The General tab includes a checkbox to enable or disable starting the app at Windows startup.
 - Changes take effect immediately after saving.

 ## HTTP Debugging